Tempe, Arizona: Sports

-The Arizona State University Sun Devils compete in football, basketball, baseball, as well as a number of other sports in the Pac-12 Conference of the NCAA.
+The Arizona State University Sun Devils compete in football, basketball, baseball, as well as a number of other sports in the Big-12 Conference of the NCAA.
 The Sun Devils football team plays their games at Sun Devil Stadium.
-Their nearest rival is the University of Arizona Wildcats, in Tucson.
+Currently as a Division I Independent program, the men's ice hockey team plays at 5,000-seat Mullett Arena.
+The Sun Devils' nearest rival is the University of Arizona Wildcats, in Tucson.
 The two teams compete in the "Duel in the Desert" for control of the Territorial Cup.
-The Sun Devil Stadium had hosted the annual Fiesta Bowl, until the 2007 game moved to the new University of Phoenix Stadium in Glendale.
+Sun Devil Stadium had hosted the annual Fiesta Bowl until the 2007 game moved to State Farm Stadium.

-The Los Angeles Angels have their spring training at Tempe Diablo Stadium.
-Tempe Diablo Stadium was built in 1968 and holds 9,785 people.
+The Los Angeles Angels have their spring training at Tempe Diablo Stadium, a 9,785-seat ballpark built in 1968.
 The Angels moved to Tempe in 1993 from Palm Springs, California.

+The Arizona Coyotes began using Mullett Arena as their home venue for the 2022-23 National Hockey League season after struggling to find long-term arena agreements in the greater Phoenix area.
+This was to be a short-term solution until a new arena was built.
+After several unsuccessful attempts at securing a new arena, the Coyotes played what would ultimately be the franchise's final two seasons in Arizona at Mullett Arena before ceasing operations in 2024 and relocating to Salt Lake City, Utah.

 The Arizona Hotshots of the Alliance of American Football played their one season in Tempe in early 2019.
 The league folded before the season was completed.

 Rugby union is a developing sport in Tempe as well as in the Phoenix metropolitan area.
 The multiple clubs, ranging from men's and women's clubs to collegiate and Under 19, are part of the Arizona Rugby Union.
 Notable clubs are Arizona State University Rugby Football Club and the Tempe "Old Devils" Rugby Club.

 Parks and recreation

 Tempe is home to many outdoor activities.
 Tempe Town Lake is a publicly accessible lake that is run by City of Tempe.
 The lake provides recreation activities to residents and tourists, but also helps protect the surrounding area from flooding.
 The City of Tempe estimated that 2.7 million people visited the lake in 2013.

-Papago and South Mountain Parks offer hiking, mountain and road biking, rock climbing, disc golf, and equestrian activities.
-In the downtown area of Tempe (at ASU campus) the 300 foot tall Tempe Butte hosts several hiking and cycling trails.
+Papago Park and Tempe Butte Desert Preserves offer hiking, mountain and road biking, rock climbing, disc golf, and equestrian activities.
 Tempe is also home to the annual Ironman Triathlon, which takes place in late November.

+Tempe has more than 50 neighborhood and community parks, including Kiwanis Park, Tempe Beach Park and Tempe Sports Complex.
+Kiwanis Park contains Kiwanis Lake, the only indoor wave pool in the Phoenix area, a gymnasium, a batting range, tennis courts, a fitness center, and classroom programs.